 A Complex Problem

-The weakest region of the spine is where the head meets the neck!
+The weakest region of the spine is where the head meets the neck, making it the most commonly injured region.

-Injury will buckle this region of the spine in complex ways and will stretch and disturb the ligaments and muscles needed to maintain normal posture.
+Injury will buckle the head and neck in complex ways and will stretch the ligaments and muscles needed to maintain normal alignment.

 The result is what you see here.
-The head, neck and top vertebra (atlas) have shifted sideways from their normal position.
+The head, neck, and Atlas vertebrae (C1) have misaligned sideways from their normal position.

 A Gentle, Long-term Solution

-Utilizing a very precise system of analysis developed by the National Upper Cervical Chiropractic Association (NUCCA), which is based on math and physics, doctors are able to calculate the precise pathway and corrective force necessary to gently re-balance the head over the neck (represented by the correction arrow when you click on the animation).
+Utilizing a very precise process developed by the National Upper Cervical Chiropractic Association (NUCCA), doctors are able to calculate the specific re-alignment pathway necessary to correct the underlying problem, the Atlas Misalignment.

 NUCCA doctors can achieve this without twisting, popping, or thrusting into the neck.
-In fact, most patients don’t even feel the adjustment.
+In fact, most people don’t even feel the re-alignment.

 A Lasting Difference

-The upper cervical misalignment is the most complex and difficult region of the spine to align, but when correction is achieved the results can be simply amazing.
-Patients notice changes throughout their entire body as normal alignment and posture are restored.
+The upper cervical “Atlas misalignment” is the most complex and difficult region of the spine to align, but when correction is achieved, the results can be simply amazing.

 How Did I Get This Way?

-As you can see, injury also TWISTS the upper neck adding to the complexity of the misalignment compounding stress on the brainstem.
+As you can see, injury can also TWIST the Atlas and Axis (C1 & C2), adding to the complexity of the misalignment and compounding stress on the brain.

 The misalignment you see is the result of one or more past injuries.

-Injuries can often be traced all the way back to childhood: A tumble down the stairs, the fall off the bike.
-Or perhaps it was a sports injury or a car crash.
-Think back and you’ll probably come up with a few possibilities of your own.
+Injuries can often be traced all the way back to childhood: A tumble down the stairs, a fall off the bike.
+Or perhaps it was a sports injury or a car accident (even as low as 5mph).
+Think back, and you’ll probably come up with a few possibilities of your own.

-Regardless of the cause, 95% of people are left with neck misalignment and posture distortion by the time they reach adulthood.
-See “How Does This Affect My Health”.
+Regardless of the cause, 95% of people are left with an Atlas misalignment by the time they reach adulthood.

 The Nervous System is "Grand Central"